Ride report Harley-Davidson Heritage Classic 114

 Everything is set for touring

 By the way, my buddy Hermann rode a 97 Screamin Eagle E-Glide with the 110 engine.
-Our journey was perfect, the E-Glide has a larger tank but more weight and our range until the reserve light started to light up was pretty much the same.

 The saddlebags have a mind of their own.

-The surface of the saddle bags has a leather design, with applications that can also be found on the saddle.
+The surface of the saddlebags has a leather design, with applications that can also be found on the saddle.
 The days of rivets and leather fringes are finally over.

-Keyless go and alarm system
+Keyless-go and alarm system

-Fortunately, in times when the government thinks we don't need internet at every milk jug, Harley-Davidson is taking a more innovative approach.
+Well, the Heritage also wants to meet the demands of modern times.
+In times when the government thinks that we don't need internet at every milk can, Harley-Davidson is fortunately more innovative.

 (Observe the legal requirements of the respective countries)